db0326/dhanielbolosan.github.io/essays/coding-standards.md

 ## Rules and Regulations

-At first glance, coding standards might seem like a bunch of unecessary nitpicky rules about indentation and using single quotation marks... and honestly, it definitely feels like that.
-While I recognize that coding standards help programmers write more efficient, readable, and cleaner code, I can't help but feel that following strict coding standards takes away the individuality in coding.
+At first glance, coding standards might seem like a bunch of unecessary nitpicky rules about things like indentation and using single quotation marks... and honestly, it kinda feels like that.
+I understand that coding standards help programmers write more efficient, readable, and cleaner code, but I can't help but feel that following strict coding standards takes away the individuality in coding.
 Personally, I have my own way of writing code, but when using tools like ESLint, I often have to adjust the way I write my code.
 For example, here are some code snippets that reflect my personal style:

 ```
 // Snippet 1: